glacials/kure/README.markdown

 kure does, however, tickle my fancy, which is why I started it.
 I love it and I love to develop it.
 Even more, however, I love people who love kure.
 Rest assured that I do what I can when
 I can, but it won't always be fast.

-Please feel free to hit me up if you have any questions, bug reports/fixes, praise, or just want to chat.
+Please feel free to hit me up if you have any questions, bug reports/fixes, or just want to chat.
 I'm all ears.